craigargh/cfg-python/lesson_plans/session_4.md

 Exercise 4.2: 10-13 minutes
 - The exercise is designed to practice the `in` operator and `.append()` function
 - The scenario is that I want to add butter to my shopping list if bread is in my shopping list
-- This exercise is a bit more challenging as students will need to combine ideas from the two previous code examples
-- Students will need to use an if statement as part of their program
+- If students feel overwhelmed suggest building it up in stages i.e. check bread is in the list with an if before doing anything else
 - Extension: only add butter to the list if it is not already in the list

 ## Block 3: For Loops and Lists

 ??? minutes

 This section is about combining lists and for loops.
-Students learned about using for loops with the range() function in session two.
+Students learned about using for loops with the `range()` function in session two.

-Instructors should run through each repeat/iteration of the for loops in the examples with students.
-For the first example try explaining it along the lines of "the value of `student_name` is 'Diedre' on the first repeat, then Python runs the code in the block.
-Python then moves onto the next value in the list, so `student_name` is equal to 'Hank' on the second repeat and so on, until there are not any more items in the list and the program continues after the for block"
+When explaining the code examples, instructors should run through each repeat/iteration step-by-step.
+Explain what the value of the for loop's variable is, what happens in the code block, and how after running the code block the loop gets the next value and starts againt.

 ### Relevant Exercise(s):